ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 and they can assign values.
 If they use memorization, you can assign those onto normal variables, which if permanent variables will be returned as "newglobals".
-You can perform an assignment inside the pattern using something like $answer:=_0  (see Match variable assignment in Advanced patterns).
+You can perform an assignment inside the pattern using something like $answer:=_0  (see Variable assignment in Advanced patterns).
 The "newglobals will  be omitted if there are no changes.

 The variables and concepts fields are optional and provide context.
 A concept named "~replace~" is treated not as a concept but as a list of paired words analogous to "replace:", but is only a transient replace series for this call.
+A concept can contain values that look like:
+`"(...)"` or `(xxx)` which are CS patterns.
+These patterns can match user input just like an ordinary concept word can.
+A concept can contain  entries that are pairs, separated by |.
+The left side is stored
+as the concept member and a fact is created ( left-side  api-remap   right-side)  which allows you to write scripts that remap found entries on output to the right side value. ^testoutput accepts concepts so that the remap ability can be instantiated by script.

 Style is also optional
 and defaults to `earliest`.
 Other choices are all, best, and latest.
 Earliest means stop running